EmilStenstrom/friendlybit/comments/2006-06-11-real-hackers-dont-use-css_comments.md

   comment_author_url: http://cultofsecrets.com/?p=10
   comment_content: '[...]
 Friendly Bits - This is a blog from Emil Stenström, I somehow
     stumbled onto one of his entries and thought it was quite interesting.
 I think it was bookmarked because I never had a chance to read the entire article.
-I&#8217;m posting it in hopes that I will someday have the time to read it. [...]'
+I’m posting it in hopes that I will someday have the time to read it. [...]'
   comment_date: '2007-01-06 18:01:44'
   comment_post_ID: '68'